ptmplop/hostedai-whmcs/README.md

 For products configured with the 'one time' type, invoices will be generated and issued based on any pricing set within the assigned pricing policy.
 <img width="983" alt="image" src="https://github.com/user-attachments/assets/79fb24e9-3674-466c-9710-87b6b8ef5ee3" />

+### Automation with cron

+We will need a custom cron task to manage invoicing, account suspension, termination etc.
+This can be added to the crontab under the correct user account, eg.

+0 0 * * * php /<whmcs_path>/crons/hostedai_cron.php